robnewman/cannyio-users/README.md

 endpoint](https://developers.canny.io/api-reference#users) and
 return all users that do not have a Company affiliation.

-The Canny API key is stored in a `.env` file and is not part of this repository.
+The following environment variables are stored in a `.env` file and not part of this repository:

+- Canny API key
+- Slack OAuth token
+- Slack channel name

 ## Assumptions